anhinga/GtkReactive.jl/README.md

 The current version is semi-successful: the slider stops moving after one back-and-forth, the player keeps playing, but is gradually slowing down, so there might be memory management issues or something like this.
-So, not quite done yet.
+So, not quite done yet."

+(Remarks: I was doing this on Windows, and Julia Gtk on Windows is suspect:

+"Warning: You are using Gtk on Windows which is currently not recommended.
+Your REPL/IDE and anything depending on task switches will become sluggish and much slower"

+Also reducing frames-per-second rate (line 84 of the same `extrawidgets.jl` file) does alleviate problems slightly, but not enough.

+If we return to this investigation, these remarks are something to keep in mind.)

 # GtkReactive